cofounders/dinkel/README.md

 # Dinkel

-A nutritious grain to create friendly, consumable API functions and to create delicious bread.
+A nutritious grain to create friendly, consumable API functions.
+Dinkels are also used to create delicious bread.

 ## Test